coolstar/Chimera13/README.md

 This is the project for the soon-to-be Chimera13 jailbreak.

+RIP s0uthwes :(

+This project is being developed and open sourced in his memory, as he was interested in seeing it happen.

 # Goals

 The goal of the project is to build a complete jailbreak for iOS 13.0 and higher in Swift (though C and ObjC is fine where needed)